 WE FOLLOW CHRIST INTO THE WORLD Closing Hymn

-Commission and Benediction We are sent out with a reminder of who we are, because of Whose we are.
+Benediction and Commission We are sent out to love and serve God with a reminder of who we are, because of Whose we are.

 Sung Congregational Response We close our service with a sung corporate affirmation of the God in Whom we trust and our call to go into the world. *** After the worship service, all are invited to the Fellowship Hall for a time of fellowship and food.